eliark/eliark-iso/README.md

 echo "hostname" > /etc/hostname

-# change "hostname" to whatever you want. but keep the quots
+# change "hostname" to whatever you want. but keep the quots like this

+echo "eli" > /etc/hostname

 # then change line 37, 39, and 41